WoozyMasta/kube-dump/README.md

   -s, --silent                  Execute silently, suppress all stdout messages -d, --destination-dir         Path to dir for store dumps, default ./data -f, --force-remove            Delete resources in data directory before launch
+      --detailed                Do not remove detailed state specific fields --output-by-type          Organize output into directories by resource type --flat                    Organize all resources of the same type in the same file

 Kubernetes flags:
   -n, --namespaces              List of kubernetes namespaces